Squamous cell carcinoma in cats: Comprehensive guide

 5. Supportive care:

-Good supportive care is essential and may include pain management, infection control and nutritional support.
+Good supportive care is essential and can include pain management, infection control, and nutritional support.

 6. Palliative care:

-When a cure is not possible, palliative care can help improve the cat's quality of life and relieve symptoms.
+If a cure is not possible, palliative care can help improve the cat's quality of life and alleviate symptoms.

 7. Immunotherapy: